SavchenkoValeriy/emacs-swift-module/Source/Swift/Documentation.docc/Lifetimes.md

 ## Concurrency

 As it was mentioned earlier, ``Environment`` lifetime restriction comes from the desire to keep Emacs own concurrency model intact.
 This also includes another rule for using ``Environment`` - it should be used on the same thread it was created on.
 It is important to keep it mind, even considering that using ``Environment`` asynchronously will most likely violate its lifetime.
 To learn how to mix asynchronous code with Emacs interactions, please refer to <doc:AsyncCallbacks>.

+Similarly to lifetime violations, ``Environment`` validates that its user follows Emacs concurrency model and throws ``EmacsError/threadModelViolation`` when ``Environment`` is attempted to be used on the other thread.